All RCC storage systems are configured as Globus endpoints to facilitate the transfer of data. Globus can be used in a number of different ways:

-- With the Globus Client running, browse to the Tranfser Files screen at http://globus.org and browse to the File Manager tab
+- With the Globus Client running, log in to http://globus.org and browse to the File Manager tab

-- Navigate to the path in your file tree that you wish to transfer your files to or from.
+- Navigate to the path in your file tree that you wish to transfer files to or from

 All RCC storage systems are available as Globus endpoints.
 You may find these endpoints by searching for endpoints beginning with